An example of a product analytics dashboard showing checkout conversion rates.

 Why is product analytics important?

-Analytics are a godsend for product teams that can transform your ability to develop ideas and design user experiences.
-It lets you imagine and create a product with features that match the needs of prospects, and then launch that product with measures in place to analyze its usage and service experience.
+Analytics are a godsend for product teams.
+They can transform your ability to develop ideas and design user experiences.
+They let you imagine and create a product with features that match prospects' needs and then launch that product with measures in place to analyze its usage and service experience.

 Because products are complex and often require many decisions to be made by many people, product analysis is also important for optimization, diagnosis, correlation and ensuring everyone is on the same page.
 They’re a product team’s dream come true.